 Then Hickman office will notify Berkeley Chess School of your enrollment and BCS will follow the Hickman process for receiving payment.

 Participants must currently be in grades 1 to 8.

 Registration starts on 12/13/2018 and ends on 04/17/2019.

 Room: Please come in front door at top of stairs

-Please contact The Berkeley Chess School office if you have any questions.
+Please contact The Berkeley Chess School if you have any questions.